In the spirit of the original article, here are some more examples of Asian glow.

 Effectiveness: ★★★☆☆ (3/5)

-N-Acetyl Cysteine is a modified version of the sulfur-containing amino acid cysteine.
-When taken orally, N-Acetyl Cysteine replenishes intracellular levels of glutathione - one of the most powerful anti-oxidants known to man.
+N-Acetyl Cysteine (NAC) is a modified version of the sulfur-containing amino acid cysteine.
+When taken orally, NAC replenishes intracellular levels of glutathione - one of the most powerful anti-oxidants known to man.

 In addition to replenishing your glutathione levels, N-Acetyl Cysteine also binds directly to the toxin that causes Asian glow.
 As demonstrated in a scientific study by a group of researchers in Newfoundland, Canada:

-It is this exact toxin that our ALDH2 deficient livers are having trouble breaking down, so the presence of more N-Acetyl Cysteine will support the function of our ALDH2 enzyme and help alleviate Asian glow.
+It is this exact toxin that our ALDH2 deficient livers are having trouble breaking down, so the presence of more NAC will support the function of our ALDH2 enzyme and help alleviate Asian glow.

 The problem: taking N-Acetyl Cysteine in pill form by itself is inefficient for a few important reasons: